coreos/rpm-ostree/docs/manual/treefile.md

     specific filesystem drivers are included.
 If not specified, `--no-hostonly` will be used.

+ * `cliwrap`: boolean, optional.
+Defaults to `false`.
+If enabled, rpm-ostree will replace binaries such as `/usr/bin/rpm` with wrappers that intercept unsafe operations, or adjust functionality.

+    The default is `false` out of conservatism; you likely want to enable this.

  * `remove-files`: Array of files to delete from the generated tree.

  * `remove-from-packages`: Array, optional: Delete from specified packages